ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

     `PyAnsys Support <pyansys.support@ansys.com>`_.

-Once your repository has been added to the white-list for the the bot repositories, you must add the following code to your CICD YAML file for the authentication:
+Once your repository has been added to the white-list for the bot repositories, you must add the following code to your CICD YAML file for the authentication:

 .. tabs::